rgildiaz/ITI/projects/gitlab-sync/README.md

 #### python-gitlab

 The [`python-gitlab`](https://python-gitlab.readthedocs.io/en/stable/index.html) package is a wrapper around the [GitLab API](https://docs.gitlab.com/ee/api/rest/), which is used in this program to access and modify GitLab groups.
+It can be used to get and post information about your GitLab instance's groups, users, projects, and other GitLab elements.
+In this case, it is used to read and modify groups to match AD.

 #### Active Directory API

 The [Active Directory API](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) is accessed directly using the [`requests`](https://pypi.org/project/requests/) library, and responses are parsed using the [`json`](https://docs.python.org/3/library/json.html) library.
+The AD API can be used to get and post information about AD users, groups, etc. In this case, it is _only_ used for reading data, as no modifications are made to AD.